Aspie96/blog/content/posts/freedom_of_expression.md

 I consider myself to be a free speech maximalist.
 Lack of abuse through government censorship is not sufficient.
 Instead, actual and effective access to the exercise of freedom of speech is needed, along with a culture which encourages self-expression.

-Rather than try to condense my whole opinion on the subject in one paragraph, I will list individual points each of which is one of its aspects:
+Rather than try to condense too much of my opinion on the subject in one paragraph, I will list simple individual points, each of which is one of its aspects:

 - Plain misdeeds with no redeeming social importance which are ill-intended or likely to be harmful, such as fraud, dealing in child pornography and credible threats of illegal violence, don't and shouldn't fall within the scope of free speech.
 - Where some other fundamental right necessarily conflicts with freedom of speech, a reasonable balance needs to be found between the two.
 Freedom of speech should be held in very high consideration when finding such tradeoffs.